TechSquidTV/Hermes/README.md

 - **[📚 Documentation](https://github.com/techsquidtv/hermes/issues/new?template=documentation.yml)** - Documentation improvements

 ### 💻 Contributing Code

+**For Development:**
+- Use `docker-compose.dev.yml` for hot-reload development
+- Use `docker-compose.yml` to build from source with your local changes
-See our [contribution guidelines](docs/CONTRIBUTING.md) for development setup, testing, and code standards.
+- See our [contribution guidelines](docs/CONTRIBUTING.md) for development setup, testing, and code standards

+**For Production Deployments:**
+- Use `docker-compose.example.yml` with pre-built images for faster, more reliable deployments

 ## 📄 License